neonevm/neon-evm.docs/docs/about/neon_ecosystem.md

 - Neon EVM
 - Neon Proxy

-This page presents a high-level overview of each.
+This page presents a high-level overview of each and the native tools and integrations available within the Neon ecosystem.

 ## Neon DAO

 The DAO essentially owns the Neon EVM and is also a grant-issuing authority able to direct future research and development.
 The Neon DAO exists as a series of contracts deployed on Solana to provide a Layer 0 (L0, i.e. a social/governance layer) to control the functionality of Neon EVM.
 The DAO provides a web interface to allow the community, i.e. NEON holders, to raise and vote on proposals that impact the functioning of the Neon EVM.

-## Neon EVM smart contract
+## Neon EVM program

 The **Neon EVM program** is a smart contract on the Solana blockchain.
 The Neon EVM program accepts Ethereum-like transactions and process them on Solana according to Ethereum rules.
 Ethereum transactions directed to the Neon EVM are called Neon Transactions.